 • Nearsightedness: Difficulty seeing objects far away.

-• Strabismus: Misalignment of the eyes, also known as crossed eyes or lazy eye.
+• Strabismus: Misalignment of the eyes, also known as crossed eyes or wall-eyes.

-• Amblyopia: Reduced vision in one eye due to underdevelopment.
+• Amblyopia: Reduced vision in one eye due to underdevelopment of the visual pathway, also known as lazy eye.

 Signs and Symptoms of Vision Problems in Children